 Seoul Global Cultural Tourism Center is a service available for foreigners to experience and understand Korea’s traditional and contemporary culture.
 The center hosts programs such as making your own traditional handicrafts, folk painting, K-Pop dance class, Korean cooking class, English-subtitled Korean movie screenings and so much more!
 The center also provides information to meet your demands in English, Chinese and Japanese.

-Operated by Korea Tourism Organization, this 1330 hotline is available as a public service for local and international travellers.
+Operated by Korea Tourism Organization, this 1330 hotline is available as a public service for local and international travelers.
 You can call this number for any inquiries or complaints related to Korean Tourism.
-Assistance is provided in Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai and Malay.
+Assistance is provided in Korean, English, Japanese, Chinese, Russian, Vietnamese, Thai, and Malay.

 This center offers Free Korean Classes given by volunteer teachers.
 Galwol Community Welfare Center separates four different levels from absolute beginner to advanced.
 The classes are organized by trimesters, with classes on Thursdays and Saturdays.
 For more information about classes, please visit the Galwol Community Welfare Center page here!

 Seoul Global Center provides free Korean classes and a TOPIK Preparation class.
 The period depends on which course you choose: the “Regular Course” runs for 12 weeks while for TOPIK Preparation Class runs for 8 weeks.
 You will need your passport or your alien registration card (ARC) to be able to register.
 A deposit is required, but the deposit will be returned if your attendance rate is over 80% or if you submit a copy of your TOPIK verification slip.
 For more information about classes, please visit the Seoul Global Center education page here.